borgesenioc/web_project_library/README.md

-# Projeto 3: Biblioteca Triple Peaks
+# Project 3: Triple Peaks Library

-A página da biblioteca Triple Peaks é o terceiro projeto no programa de desenvolvimento web da TripleTen.
-Ela foi criada usando HTML e CSS, com base no roteiro.
+The Triple Peaks Library page is the third project in the TripleTen web development program.
+It was created using HTML and CSS, based on the provided guidelines.

-## Recursos do projeto
+### Project Features

-- HTML5 semântico
+- Semantic HTML5
 - Flexbox
-- Posicionamento
+- Positioning